-- To prepare for a research paper regarding a Japan/Japanese culture-relate topic - To develop a critical (and comparative) view toward a "foreign" culture. - To develop research methods using English and/or Japanese - To exercise modern research methods - To formulate questions and discover the answers
+- To acquire a basic knowledge of Japanese history, cultural heritage, and other "cultural" elements of the modern Japan. - To develop a critical (and comparative) view toward a "foreign" culture. - To exercise modern research methods - To formulate questions and discover the answers